-Sabrina Dennison is a proud Cape Cod native, where her late father was the only Bay State man to be convicted (Robin Hood style) of piracy in the 20th Century.
-Played a major acting role in Siskel and Ebert’s 1990 top six Hollywood movie, “Santa Sangre,” directed by Alejandro Jodorowsky.
-Sabrina’s professional acting experience continued via U.S. tour with the National Theater of the Deaf, when she took on the role of Gertrude in Ophelia.
-Sabrina continued her tour at elementary schools with the Little Theater of the Deaf.
-Sabrina completed ASL translation for Yale University’s Twelfth Night.
-She took on the role of an ASL consultant in a variety of theatre settings, including, ArtsEmerson, Broadway Across America, Boston University School of Theatre, Commonwealth Shakespeare Company, SpeakEasy Stage Company, and the Boston Opera House, to name a few.
-Played major role in Aditi Brennan Kapil’s production, LOVE PERSON, directed by Bevin O’Gara and was nominated by IRNE as best female actress for drama.
-In the most recent production, Sabrina proudly was the Director of Artistic Sign Language and ASL consultant for Craig Lucas’ "I Was Most Alive With You," The Huntington Theatre Company.
+Playwrights debut.
+Dennison appeared in Alejandro Jodorowsky’s acclaimed 1989 film, Santa Sangre.
+Her professional acting experience continued via a US tour with the National Theatre of the Deaf where she played Gertrude in Ophelia.
+Dennison continued her tour at elementary schools with the Little Theatre of the Deaf.
+Dennison completed ASL translation for Yale University’s Twelfth Night.
+She took on the role of an ASL consultant at ArtsEmerson, Broadway Across America, Boston University School of Theatre, Commonwealth Shakespeare Company, SpeakEasy, and the Boston Opera House.
+She also appeared in Aditi Brennan Kapil’s Love Person (IRNE nomination).
+Sabrina was the Director of Artistic Sign Language and ASL consultant for I Was Most Alive with You at Huntington.

 Critic’s Pick!
 "Craig Lucas’ I Was Most Alive with You is passionate and haunting.
 A marvel of polyphony, featuring standout performances."—Jesse Green, The New York Times